1 General considerations topenlarge

 Interfragmentary compression with a lag screw

 For short oblique and spiral fracture patterns the goal is to achieve perfect reduction and compression with a lag screw either through the plate or separate to it.
-See also "assessment of reduction" under "authors' added material".
+See also the content on assessment of reduction.

 Compression with plate tension